dzeke/Blended-Near-Optimal-Tools/README.md

     e.
 The script will generate Figures 1, 2, 3, and 6 in the submitted manuscript.
     f.
 See the file Documentation-readme.txt for further instructions on how to interactively generate figures 4, 5, and 7 from Figure 3 and 6.

+Also provides directions and an example to load your own model data into the near-optimal tools.

 ==============================
 2) GENERATE ALTERNATIVES